GabeScott/standard-works-vault/General Conference/2001 October - Fulfilling Our Duty to God.md

 # Fulfilling Our Duty to God

-*By Robert D. Hales - Of the Quorum of the Twelve Apostles*
+By Elder Robert D. Hales - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2001 General Conference*

+>*I promise you that your achievement of the Duty to God Award will provide you with a living testimony that will sustain you throughout your life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/fulfilling-our-duty-to-god?lang=eng)